 Teaching

-As an applied, industry-oriented master's, the IDBE Programme is designed to support personal and professional development.
+As an applied, industry-oriented Master's, the Sustainability Leadership for the Built Environment Master's is designed to support personal and professional development.
 It comprises a blended approach to learning, with six week-long residential workshops in Cambridge and remote learning coordinated through a virtual learning environment.
-In addition to attending the residential workshops, it is estimated that students need to undertake at least three to four hours of work every week to complete the programme successfully.
+In addition to attending the residential workshops, it is estimated that students need to undertake eight hours of work every week to complete the programme successfully.

-Four key principles underpin our distinctive approach to learning:
+The following are key features that underpin CISL’s distinctive approach to learning:

 Each residential workshop comprises an intensive programme of formal lectures (from leading practitioners and university academics), workshops and seminars.
 A design project relating to the theme of the week is undertaken in small interdisciplinary teams, which present their design proposals to reviewers at the end of each of the weeks.
 Through the design project students apply and implement what they have been taught, as well as benefiting from the knowledge and expertise of their team members; in this, the design projects support experiential learning.